passbolt/passbolt_help/_posts/2018-03-14-hosting-upgrade-ce.md

 ---
 title: Upgrade Passbolt CE from v1 to v2
-card_title: Upgrade
+card_title: Upgrade from source
-card_teaser: Upgrade from v1
+card_teaser: Upgrade from a version 1 source installation
 icon: fa-server
 date: 2018-03-14 00:00:00 Z
 description: How to upgrade passbolt to version 2